-- Tap the search icon to search for an App. - Tap UPDATES to view available updates of installed apps. - To request that an App be added to the App Store, visit the Apps page at Link-
+- Tap the search icon to search for an App. - Tap UPDATES to view available updates of installed apps.

 Live.com, and select the floating action button (FAB) at the lower right corner to Request or Upload an App.

 Device Settings